IAmBaut/ImgboardTools/README.md

 - [x] Add command line interface to the program.
 - [x] Add feature to hide image in grey background by messing with PNG "trns" chunks and colors.

-Note that the help messages of argparse has some custom syntax:
+Note that the help messages of argparse have some custom syntax:

  * Brackets [] contain the expected arguments.
  * Arguments in parentheses () are optional.